GUIDED MATH: Proven Strategies to More Effectively Differentiate Math Instruction Using Small Groups and Math Learning Centers (Grades 3-6)

 Learn about the hierarchy of word problem types involving all four operations as well as multi-step problems … Additionally, you are provided with an assessment that will allow you to hone in on exactly where each student needs to begin working

-Discover highly effective daily routines and instructional strategies for engaging students in explaining the strategies used to solve problems both in an in-person and virtually … How to question, probe and justify their thoughts in a safe, encouraging classroom environment
+Discover highly effective daily routines and instructional strategies for engaging students in explaining the strategies used to solve problems … How to question, probe and justify their thoughts in a safe, encouraging classroom environment

 - Unlock the Power of Growth Mindset in Your Classroom